chikamichi/metamorphosis/README.md

 ## Customize the hooks

-Given a smart plugin definition, Metamorphosis will automagically find class and instance methods in their proper location within the receiver.
+Given a standard plugin definition, Metamorphosis will automagically find class and instance methods in their proper location within the receiver.
 Yet there are some times when you want to gain control over the process, so you can actually get rid of the *Convention* and dive into the *Configuration*.

 You may:
-* specify your very own merging process between the receiver and the plugin (you may use the pretty common idioms of `send :extend, SomeMethods` Rails teached you about, or do it some other way)
+* specify your very own merging process between the receiver and the plugin (you may use the pretty common idioms of `send :extend, SomeMethods`, or do it some other way);
 * tweak with the configuration so as to streamline which parts of the receiver can actually be altered by the plugins, or even compose a hydra-like receiver, gathering otherwise unrelated pieces of your software.

 ## A few words about the DSL, Ancient Greek cuisine and security

-Everybody's familiar with the notion of metamorphose.
-A differentiation process turns some entity into another, while retaining its identity.
+Everybody should be familiar with the notion of metamorphose: a differentiation process turning some entity into another, while retaining its core identity.
 Was Mr Hyde some kind of plugin to Dr Jekyll?
 What about Lepidopteras?

 In Greek mythology, Circe is a minor goddess of magic famous for her ability to use meals as metamorphose spells.
-She used to share kykeon, a mix between a beverage and a meal, to hide her poisons and charms.
+She used to share *kykeon*, a mix between a beverage and a meal, to hide her poisons and charms.

-I retained the phrasing of "spells" to designate what are mostly "plugins".
+I retained the wording of "spells" to designate what are mostly "plugins".
 Yet, Metamorphosis is not *really* about plugins.
-It's more about extending "something" you want with **new** or **modified** behaviors.
-Plugins *add* functionalities, so the semantics is quite non-destructive: one doesn't want a *plug-in* to turn the master into a crank, or make the base explode, or *break the software*.
-Metamorphosis does not make such an assumption and lets you do merely anything to your "something".
+It's more about extending "something" with **new** or **modified** behaviors.
+Plugins often *add* functionalities, so the semantics is quite non-destructive, but Metamorphosis does not make such an assumption and lets you do merely anything to your "something".
-It's a general-purpose metamorphose system.
+**It's a general-purpose metamorphose system**.

-Advice, then: if you want to use it as a **solid** plugins system, you may want to add some control on top of it (be it automatic or by peer-reviewing).
+Advice, then: if you want to use it as a **solid** extension mechanism, you may want to add some control on top of it (be it automatic or by peer-reviewing).
 Forthcoming refinements on the quantity of information Metamorphosis shares with the receiver should allow you to perform fine-checks, wait & see.

-## Care about your parents, they made you (or not?)

-Yet plugins are cool stuff and we hardly eat kykeon nowadays, so let's talk about plugins anyway.
+Yet, plugins are cool and we hardly eat kykeon nowadays, so let's talk about plugins anyway.

 If several plugins are activated and each one of them performs some behavior